-- 1 Car Controller. - A maximum of 2 mechanics carrying out maintenance operations, topping up liquids (other than fuel), making repairs or any other operation whatsoever (other than tyre changes). - The driver exiting the car may assist the driver replacing him. - Any other team members standing in the working area (working lane, Article 24.3) will be considered as mechanics and working on the car, as will a driver if he performs any work on the car. - 1 'tyre' technician and 1 'brake' technician external to the team may, without intervening or working on the car, proceed to conduct visual checks as well as with a temperature probe or pressure gauge.
-They will wear a yellow armband.

-38.11 During any pit stop, whatever the reason, the driver is obliged to turn off his engine
+- One Car Controller. - A maximum of two mechanics carrying out maintenance operations, making repairs or any other operation whatsoever (other than tyre changes). - The driver exiting the car may assist the driver replacing him. - Any other team members standing in the working area (working lane, Article 24.3) will be considered as mechanics and working on the car, as will a driver if he performs any work on the car. - One 'tyre' technician external to the team may, without intervening or working on the car, proceed to conduct visual checks as well as with a temperature probe or pressure gauge.
+The technician will wear a yellow armband. - 38.8 During any pit stop, whatever the reason, the driver is obliged to turn off his engine